tensorflow/docs/site/en/api_docs/api_docs/python/tfdbg/DebugDumpDir.md

     the source (e.g., A in this case).
 So the reverse direction of the ref edge reflects the direction of information flow.
 * <b>`device_name`</b>: (`str`) name of the device.
-If there is only one device or if node_name exists on only one device, this argumnet is optional.
+If there is only one device or if node_name exists on only one device, this argument is optional.

 #### Returns:

 A path from the src_node_name to dst_node_name, as a `list` of `str`, if it exists.
 The list includes src_node_name as the first item and dst_node_name as the last.
 If such a path does not exist, `None`.

 #### Raises: